Tulu language: Geographic distribution

 According to Malayalam works like the Keralolpathi, the region stretching from the Chandragiri river, now part of the Kasaragod district, Kerala, to Gokarna, now part of Uttara Kannada district of Karnataka, was ruled by the Alupas and was known as Alva Kheda.
 This kingdom was the homeland of the Tulu-speaking people.

 However, the present-day Tulu linguistic majority area is confined to the region of Tulu Nadu, which comprises the districts of part of Dakshina Kannada and Udupi in the Indian state of Karnataka and the northern part of Kasaragod district of Kerala up to the river Payaswani, also known as Chandragiri.
 The cities of Mangalore, Udupi and Kasaragod are the centres of Tulu culture.

-Even today Tulu is widely spoken in the Dakshina Kannada, partially in Udupi district of Karnataka state and to some extent in Kasaragod of Kerala.
+Even today Tulu is widely spoken in Dakshina Kannada, partially in Udupi district of Karnataka state and to some extent in Kasaragod of Kerala.
 Efforts are also being made to include Tulu in the list of official languages of India.
 As a whole, Tulu is largely contained to the southern part of India.
 The Indian state of Karnataka is where the language seems to thrive in the present day.
 Some of the major cities within the Tulu culture include Mangalore and Kasaragod.